cinnData/MLearning/Examples/[MLE-01] Example - Modeling the strength of concrete.md

 ## Q2.
 Target vector and feature matrix

 Looking at this data set with a supervised learning perspective, we specify the concrete strength as the **target vector**, that is, what we wish to predict.
-To be consistent, we will always denote this vector (it could either a NumPy 1D array or a Pandas series) as `y`.
+To be consistent, we will always denote this vector (it could be either a NumPy 1D array or a Pandas series) by `y`.
 In this case, the target vector is the last column, which we can extract as:

 ```
 In [6]: y = df.iloc[:, -1]